pimarc/pms50-gns530/readme.md

 Activating

 If you activate the approach before the last enroute waypoint, the autopilot goes directly to the first approach waypoint.
-This may remove your enroute waypoints.
+This removes your enroute waypoints.

 If you activate the approach after the last enroute waypoint, the autopilot goes directly to the first approach waypoint (without U-turn!!!).
 This removes all the enroute waypoints.